alfonsonishikawa/mastermind-rest/README.md

 # REST API

-The REST API reference can be accessed at http://localhost:8081/swagger-ui.html
+The REST API reference and utility can be accessed at http://localhost:8081/swagger-ui.html

+# Pending work

+- [ ] Implement a `@MockBean` for the integration tests simulating a play.
+- [ ] Log somewhere other than console
+- [ ] Persist the games
+- [ ] Return HTTP codes when an Exception is thrown
+- [ ] Improve the configuration of a game with number of balls and number of colors
+- [ ] UX?